Schobs/MediMarker/README.md

 - **ENSEMBLE_INFERENCE** (bool):

     *False*: Performs inference using a single model.
 If MODEL.CHECKPOINT **is not** None it will use that model checkpoint for inference.
-If  MODEL.CHECKPOINT is None it will perform inference over all model checkpoints in OUTPUT.OUTPUT_DIR and save results seperately.
+If  MODEL.CHECKPOINT is None it will perform inference over all model checkpoints in OUTPUT.OUTPUT_DIR and save results separately.

     *True*: Performs inference using an ensemble of models, whose paths are defined in INFERENCE.ENSEMBLE_CHECKPOINTS.
 More details of this process are found under Section [Ensembling and Uncertainty](#ensembling-and-uncertainty).